A projector being set up behind a projection screen

 Before we dive any deeper, it’s important to understand the difference between front and rear projection.
 With front projection, the projector is typically positioned in front of the screen, so that the image is projected onto the screen from the front.
 With rear projection, on the other hand, the projector is positioned behind the screen, so that the image is projected onto the screen from behind.

-See also How to Mount a Tv With Drywall Anchors
+See also How to Remove Samsung Tv Wall Mount

 Both front and rear projection have their pros and cons, depending on the home theater setup and the desired viewing experience.
 However, in this article, we’ll be focusing specifically on rear projection.